bentaysum/L-BFGS-B_1D-mars/README.md

 vectors, and finds order of tracers in TLM matrix space.

 Stage 1.2 : Control state MMR vector successfully read into model

+Stage 2. : Routine initialises the sensitivity vector, but adjoint reads in in main.f90 as matrix of 0s.
+Investigate.